xmamo/xmamo.github.io/index.md

 strengths: my website does look quite spartan, doesn't it?

 For the future I'm planning to learn how to build mobile applications and progressive web apps.
-Currently, I'm taking a look at the Xamarin and React Native frameworks.
-My journey in the programming world has been --- and still is --- quite interesting, and there's still so much to learn!
+Currently, I'm taking a look at the Xamarin and Flutter frameworks.
+My journey in the programming world has been --- and still is --- quite interesting and there's still so much to learn!